International Relations – A Study of Global Boundaries.

 The idea behind realism is that nations try to increase their power over other states.
 According to the realism theory, the only certainty in the world is power; thus, a powerful form will always outlast its weaker opponents through military force(the most significant and reliable type of power).
 As states must always seek the ability to preserve themselves, self-preservation is a fundamental issue in realism.

-In reality, the international system pushes nations to utilize military action.
+In reality, the international pushes nations to utilize military action.
 Leaders must not let morality dictate their foreign policy, even if they are moral.
 Furthermore, realism acknowledges that international institutions and legislation lack power and force and that their existence is solely contingent on the recognition and approval of a limited number of nations.

 Liberalism (Idealism)